thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 \ets{\sigma_{zz}}=0
 \]

-This equation is appropriately normalised using one of the elastic properties.
+This equation is appropriately normalized using one of the elastic properties.
 The associated jacobian term are added if necessary.

-## Enforcement of the generalised plane stress conditions: computation of the axial strain
+## Enforcement of the generalized plane stress conditions: computation of the axial strain

-If the user has explicitly specified that the axisymmetric generalised plane stress modelling hypothesis must be supported by the behaviour using the `@ModellingHypothesis` keyword or the `@ModellingHypotheses` keyword, this support is performed by automatically introducing an additional state variable, the axial strain and an additional external
+If the user has explicitly specified that the axisymmetric generalized plane stress modeling hypothesis must be supported by the behavior using the `@ModellingHypothesis` keyword or the `@ModellingHypotheses` keyword, this support is performed by automatically introducing an additional state variable, the axial strain and an additional external